 The 2021-2022 deadline for current/returning students to file all necessary forms is April 20, 2021.

 Financial Aid Applications to Complete

-In addition, you must submit signed copies of all 1040 returns, W-2 forms, and schedules for you and your parents’ for tax year 2018.
+In addition, you must submit signed copies of all 2019 Federal 1040 tax returns, W-2 forms, and schedules for you and your parents.
 This includes Puerto Rico or other foreign tax returns.
 These forms are submitted to the College Board’s Institutional Documentation Service (IDOC).
 See Submitting Supporting Documents (IDOC) for more information on how IDOC works.
 Do not send any tax documents directly to Haverford College.

 - If your parents own, operate, or are in any way involved in a farm or business (including but not limited to any income for which they have or will file a Schedule C on their U.S. income tax return), they must complete and submit a 2021-2022 Business Farm Supplement (pdf).